-Program H-9: Housing Rehabilitation.
-The city will pursue funding to reinstate the Housing Rehabilitation and Conservation Program (HRCP) and the allo Loan Program to promote conservation and rehabilitation of the existing housing stock.
+Program H-912: Housing Rehabilitation.
+The city will pursue funding to reinstate the Housing Rehabilitation and Conservation Program (HRCP) and the Loan Program to promote conservation and rehabilitation of the existing housing stock.
 The city will continue to offer the Housing Accessibility Modification Grant Program to assist low-income renters with disabilities.
 The city will advertise the programs on the City's website, add social media posts to the City's account and include information in the quarterly newsletter.
 The city will also distribute information in multiple languages on the available programs in areas of concentrated rehabilitation need, where the need for rehabilitation may be greatest, such as in the Downtown/Station area and the City's older neighborhoods in southwestern Santa Rosa.

 Additionally, seek opportunities to reinstate the Housing Authority's rehabilitation loan program to improve residential energy conservation and develop programs to assist low-income households and rental properties in meeting weatherization and energy conservation and preservation needs.
 Time Frame: Ongoing; provide information on the City's website by January 2023, printed materials by March 2023, updating each annually or as changes are made.
 Pursue funding for additional assistance annually and as notices of funding availability (NOFAs) are made available.

-Entities: Departments of Planning and Economic Development, Housing and Community Services, Police, Fire, City Attorney, Recreation and Parks

-Funding: City General Fund, HOME and Community Development Block Grant, Housing Authority Reserves Quantified Objective: Rehabilitate 500 housing units (150 extremely low income, 150 very low income, 100 low income, and 100 moderate income) annually and provide grants to at least four households with disabilities annually, reducing displacement.
+Entities: Departments of Planning and Economic Development, Housing and Community Services, Police, Fire, City Attorney, Recreation and Parks Funding: City General Fund, HOME and Community Development Block Grant, Housing Authority Reserves Quantified Objective: Rehabilitate 500 housing units (150 extremely low income, 150 very low income, 100 low income, and 100 moderate income) annually and provide grants to at least four households with disabilities annually, reducing displacement.
 Target at least half of these units to be rehabilitated in areas of concentrated poverty, overpayment, and where rehabilitation need is greatest, such as in older neighborhoods and the Downtown/Station area.

-Program H-10:Mobile Home Park Preservation.
+Program H- 1013: Mobile Home Park Preservation.
 Encourage the preservation of mobile home parks through the Conversion of Mobile Home Parks Ordinance.
+Program H- 1013: Program H- 1013: parks through the Conversion of Mobile Home Parks Ordinance.
+Time Frame: Implement City's Mobile Home Parks Conversion ordinance on a Program H- 1013: parks through the Conversion of Mobile Home Parks Ordinance.Time Frame: Implement City's Mobile Home Parks Conversion ordinance on a project-by-project basis.Entities: Departments of Planning and Economic Development and Housing and Program H- 1013: parks through the Conversion of Mobile Home Parks Ordinance.
 Time Frame: Implement City's Mobile Home Parks Conversion ordinance on a project-by-project basis.
 Entities: Departments of Planning and Economic Development and Housing and Community Services

-Quantified Objective: Preserve 1,573 mobile home spaces (787 moderate income spaces, 262 low-income spaces, 262 very low-income spaces, and 262 extremely low-income spaces) to conserve as affordable housing.

-Program H-11: Mobile Home Park Rent Control.
-The Housing and Community Services Division will continue the Mobile home Park Rent Review Program to establish the maximum base rent allowed in mobile home parks on an annual basis for spaces that are under a rental agreement with a term of 12 months or less.
-The City shall encourage affected residents to convene quarterly meetings to assure that the amount of rent charged at mobile home parks does not increase more than the amount set forth in the Mobile Home Park Rent Control Ordinance.
 This information will be shared back with the Department of Housing and Community Services.